-Developing VBCPS calendar is a lengthy and thoughtful process that takes months to finalize.
-The coordination and development of the calendar falls under the responsibility of the school division’s Department of School Leadership.
+Developing the VBCPS calendar is a lengthy and thoughtful process that takes months to finalize.
+The coordination and development of the calendar the responsibility of the Department of School Leadership.
 During the development process, input is requested from staff and parents prior to approval by the School Board.

 Yes.
-In accordance with state law, Section 22.1-98 of the Code of Virginia, the length of every schools’ calendar, in all school divisions, shall be at least 180 teaching days or 990 teaching hours in any school year.
+In accordance with state law, Section 22.1-98 of the Code of Virginia, all school divisions, must have at least 180 teaching days or 990 teaching hours in any school year.

 If the state requires a minimum number of 180 instructional days, why does VBCPS have a 183-day calendar?

 VBCPS values increased instructional time.
 During its April 17, 2001 meeting, the School Board adopted a 183-day calendar.
 Increasing the calendar by three days was intended to improve opportunities for students.
 Since the 2001-2002 school year, the School Board has adopted subsequent school calendars with 183 instructional days.

 Since state law requires only 180 instructional days are the extra three days used for make-up days due to inclement weather?

 No. The three additional days in the school calendar are not intended to be used as make-up days due to inclement weather.
 Again, VBCPS values increased instructional time and is committed to a calendar that goes beyond the minimum, therefore, there will be a corresponding commitment to make up days missed.

 Why can't you just extend the school year to makeup for days missed due to inclement weather?

 The need to reserve high school graduation ceremony dates at the Virginia Beach Conference Center far in advance prevents this option.
 High school graduation dates must be scheduled at the Virginia Beach Conference Center five years in advance.
 It is difficult, if not impossible, to reschedule graduation during one of the center’s busiest seasons.
 (High school auditoriums are not used because of space limitations.)